 The Great Lakes contain over 35,000 islands, and many of them are uninhabited.
 However, a select few draw sailors and visitors from all over North America during the brief summer tourist season.
 Here are six of our favorite islands on the Great Lakes.

 Island-Hopping on the Great Lakes

 When you think of island- hopping, your mind turns to swaying palm trees, seaside tiki huts, and white-sand beaches.
 However, with over 35,000 islands, the salt and shark-free Great Lakes have some of the most inviting and unique chances for island exploring anywhere in the world.
-Some of these magnificent island destinations are only accessible by boat or floatplane, while others offer regularly scheduled ferry service.
+Some of these magnificent island destinations are only accessible by boat or floatplane, while others offer regularly scheduled ferry services.
 Here are five choice island destinations to explore.